KURAMAAA0/DecorStuff/Decor Guide.md

 https://github.com/user-attachments/assets/f895339e-32d2-4d65-8e7e-11c90b33e231

+*In case you have black in your gif, you can add a color like green or purple under your gif and border, then in ezgif check "custom (HEX)", click the white rectangle, click the eyedropper icon and choose your background color.*

 **Note:** Feel free to suggest additions or modifications to this guide by mentioning me (@kurama0) in the official [Decor Discord server](https://discord.gg/dXp2SdxDcP)\!